 Communication is key to maintaining positive personal and professional relationships.

-In this episode of our RFDS podcast, Senior Mental Health Clinician Sharyn Bunn explores why healthy communication can be hard to achieve.
+In this episode, Senior Mental Health Clinician Sharyn Bunn explores why healthy communication can be hard to achieve.

 By thinking about how we communicate, we can improve the effectiveness of our communication skills.

 The episode of our Small Talk, Big Difference campaign explains how to better communicate, providing useful information to either help yourself or a loved one.

 Graphic: The legs of two farmers standing in a field